 Developing a comprehensive strategy around where to distribute content should be part of your overall content plan.
-Much of what I explain sounds obvious but it is rare that organizations take a holistic approach to content amplification.
+Much of what we explain sounds obvious but it is rare that organizations take a holistic approach to content amplification.
 Here are a few areas to consider.

 1) Merchandise Your Content on Your Website